ptphat03/EduSmartApp/README.md

 - Manage courses and lessons.
 - Learning schedule with reminders.
 - Notification system to never miss a lesson.
-- ☁Data synchronization (can be integrated with Firebase or a custom API backend).
+- Data synchronization (can be integrated with Firebase or a custom API backend).

 ---